praveek/launch.en/help/launch-reference/upgrade-from-dtm-to-launch/upgrade-preparation-guide.md

 #### Initial Beacon {#initial-beacon}

 In DTM, an Analytics beacon is fired on every page when App Measurement loads, even if no rules have been defined.
 In Launch, this beacon call is controlled by a rule and does not happen automatically.
 The upgrade process creates this rule for you unless you use the `Page code is already present` option in DTM.
-This rule is called **Migrated from DTM: Adobe Analytics - Send beacon on every page** and has the following definition:
+This rule is called "Migrated from DTM: Adobe Analytics - Send beacon on every page" and has the following definition:

 * Event: `Page Bottom`  This most closely matches the DTM behavior even though Launch recommends`Library Load` rather than `Page Bottom` in most cases.
 * Conditions: None